 [Editor's Note: This article was originally written in May 2010.
-The information in this article may not reflect current dietary practices.
-See my most recent 80/10/10 update here.]
+The information in this article may not reflect my current dietary practices.]

 The 80-10-10 diet is a low fat approach to raw veganism promoted by Dr. Douglas Graham, a long-term raw foodist and athlete.
 Basically, this version of the raw food diet recommends obtaining at least 80% of your total calories from carbohydrates (typically sweet fruits) while restricting both fat and protein to less than 10% of total calories each.
 Dr. Graham does not believe in the need for supplements or superfoods and stresses the importance of exercise, athleticism, sunlight and a variety of other lifestyle habits that support the diet to promote optimal health.

 In contrast, the typical raw food diet that you’ll see represented in the many “cook” books and raw food restaurants around the country supply most of the calories from fats like nuts, seeds, avocados and coconuts.
 While you will never hear it called the “high-fat, raw food diet”, it is.
 Many raw foodists unknowingly get up to 80% of their calories from fat!
 A typical gourmet raw meal can have more fat than a triple cheeseburger with a large order of fries!